THE 8 CHINESE DISHES YOU SHOULD EAT IN CHINATOWN

 A staple in Taiwanese-style bubble tea houses in most Chinatown’s around the world.
 Beef noodle soup is considered a national dish in Taiwan.
 Some noodle shops carry the title of 兰州正宗拉面 (authentic Lanzhou hand-pulled noodles)

 Beef Noodle spread when Chinese soldiers from Sichuan province fled to Taiwan in 1949.

 Taiwanese consider the beef noodles in Hong Kong to be saltier and oilier.

 Xia Long Bao (小籠包

 Shanghai-style dumplings, filled with hot broth and meat.
-Xiaolongbao, a most loved of foodies around the world, are thought to have originated in Shanghai and the area just to the north of it in the south Jiangsu province in the nineteenth century.
+Xiaolongbao, a most loved of foodies around the world, is thought to have originated in Shanghai and the area just to the north of it in the south Jiangsu province in the nineteenth century.

-It is perfectly fine to lift each gem with your chopsticks, place on spoon, bite a piece, slurp, then eat.
+It is perfectly fine to lift each gem with your chopsticks, place on a spoon, bite a piece, slurp, then eat.